erichamion/js-email-address-validator/README.md

     - A domain literal starts and ends with square brackets.
     - The content between the brackets should be the host's literal location on the network (typically an IP address), but nearly any character is allowed.
 The only disallowed unescaped characters are square brackets and backslash.
     - Backslash escapes are allowed and can be used to insert a backslash or square bracket.
+    - According to the validator at isemail.info, a domain literal can be preceded or followed by comments.
+(I need to review the RFCs to see whether this is accurate, but I fully expect it is accurate)
   - Host Name:
     - Each label within a host name can be up to 63 characters long.
     - The entire host name can be up to 255 characters long, but this would not result in a usable email address.